MarkupMnA/MarkupMnA-Markup-Based-Segmentation-of-MnA-Agreements/README.md

-# MarkupMnA: Markup-Based Segmentation of M&A Agreements
+# MarkupMnA: Markup-Based Segmentation of MnA Agreements

-[MarkupMnA: Markup-Based Segmentation of M&A Agreements]\
+[MarkupMnA: Markup-Based Segmentation of MnA Agreements]\
 Sukrit Rao, Pranab Islam, Rohith Bollineni, Shaan Khosla, Tingyi Fei, Qian Wu, Kyunghyun Cho, Vladimir A Kobzar

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.8034852.svg)](https://doi.org/10.5281/zenodo.8034852)

 This repo contains:
-- The **MarkupMnA: Markup-Based Segmentation of M&A Agreements Dataset**
+- The **MarkupMnA: Markup-Based Segmentation of MnA Agreements Dataset**
-- **Training** and **evaluation** code for the experiments mentioned in MarkupMnA: Markup-Based Segmentation of M&A Agreements.
+- **Training** and **evaluation** code for the experiments mentioned in MarkupMnA: Markup-Based Segmentation of MnA Agreements.

 ## MarkupMnA Dataset
 - The MarkupMnA Dataset in the contracts directory.
 It is divided into train, val and test